eduardosoliv/pingdomexport/README.rst

 Run - partial export
 --------------------

 By default the pingdom export will always export the full results.
-But will also allow to specify a range, eg:
+There is optional arguments to allow to specify a time range, eg:

 .. code-block:: bash